Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 This example uses Apollo Server.
 This seems to be the most advanced GraphQL server available at this time.

-<small>(I started with express-graphql and coudln't get subscriptions to work.)</small>
+<small>(I tried with express-graphql and couldn't get subscriptions to work.)</small>

 <!-- > -->

 Implementing a server with Apollo is similar to implementing the express-graphql server but has a few differences.

 <!-- > -->